We request NOT to leave medical information on this site. Thank you!

 Behind cervical disc degeneration

 Growing older may bring more wisdom, but it can certainly do a number on your musculoskeletal structure, especially your spine.
 This foundational structure is comprised of 33 vertebrae that run from the base of your skull to your pelvis, which are separated by 23 discs.
-These discs are critical to the function in your spine, as they provide cushioning, support, and range of motion.
+These discs are critical to the function of your spine, as they provide cushioning, support, and range of motion.

 With degenerative disc disease, which tends to strike those areas that enjoy the most movement (namely your lower back and your neck), the discs become brittle because of a loss of moisture.
 This puts them at risk for herniation, or bulging, and also robs them of their cushioning effect.